Sydney Weather Forecast

 Reading the Town Forecasts

-The sidebar displays specific forecasts for eight key Sydney locations: Sydney CBD, Penrith, Liverpool, Parramatta, Campbelltown, Bondi, Richmond, and Terrey Hills.
-These locations represent the diverse microclimates across Greater Sydney.
-Western suburbs like Penrith typically experience higher maximum temperatures, while coastal areas like Bondi enjoy cooler sea breezes.
+The sidebar displays specific weather forecasts for key Sydney locations including Sydney CBD weather, North Sydney weather, Penrith, Liverpool, Parramatta, and Bondi.
+These locations represent the diverse microclimates across Greater Sydney NSW.
+Weather near Sydney can vary dramatically—Western suburbs like Penrith typically experience higher maximum temperatures, while Sydney city weather and coastal areas enjoy cooler sea breezes.

 Weather Icons and Symbols